aronnyberg/quanty2/football_strat/README.md

 ![image](https://github.com/aronnyberg/quanty2/assets/53857832/0668a0dc-5acc-41b6-add5-d8eb92702a97)

 Here the performance is broken down into strategy returns (strat_rets) and the isolated performance of the alpha-generating side (vwap) ie short only.
+In this case, hedging the crypto risk led to worse returns:

 ![image](https://github.com/aronnyberg/quanty2/assets/53857832/3ee86156-7d7c-4a08-8000-3238f22bf3d3)